suruleredotdev/suruleredotdev.github.io/_posts/2020-08-16-naira-stablecoins.md

 There’s something a little counterintuitive about the logic of establishing a Naira stablecoin: the Naira isn’t exactly a stable fiat currency.
 As mentioned, The Naira has been notoriously volatile in response to global oil prices.
 Amongst other factors, as a member of OPEC, Nigeria is subject to agreements about how much it can sell it’s crude for, regardless of its production capacity.

-In 2016, oil prices dropped by XX[c][d][e][f][g]%, and Saudi Arabia decided to ramp up production to increase the global supply, thereby dropping export prices and reducing the revenue of less dominant Nigeria where the economy is highly dependent on crude oil exports.[h][i]
+<div id="ngn_usd_exchange" class="CHART ph6" data-file="/datasets/ngn_usd_exchange.csv"></div>

-[graph of naira instability over the last 4 years, charted against Oil prices, with labels highlighting inflection points like saudi arabia’s ramping up of production, CBN’s decision to devalue, and the gradual stabilization of the currency after a while.]
+<p class="tc f7 o-50">Naira to Dollar (USD) exchange rate</p>

-In response to crude price fluctuations in 2016, Nigerians rushed to convert their rapidly devaluing Naira into USD [j]so they could preserve their savings and make crucial overseas transactions.
+In response to crude price fluctuations in 2016, Nigerians rushed to convert their rapidly devaluing Naira into USD so they could preserve their savings and make crucial overseas transactions.
 The CBN reacted to this increased demand by setting significant restrictions on it’s forex reserves, stating that it would give priority to only the most essential requests, such as tuition payments and manufacturing equipment purchases.
 This process was unsurprisingly very disorganized and corrupt, with preferential treatment given to people with government connections.
-It was at this point that some Nigerians started to look into converting their liquidity into cryptocurrencies, because they provided a higher value, albeit more volatile alternative to the Naira.[k]
+It was at this point that some Nigerians started to look into converting their liquidity into cryptocurrencies, because they provided a higher value, albeit more volatile alternative to the Naira.

 Central Governments decentralize the value of their currencies in order to make their exports more competitive in the foreign market.